 I have just spent the last 8 days on a bike.
-I'm not at my best, or sharpest, but sun shine greeted me as I flung back the curtains.
+I'm not at my best, or sharpest,

 A good omen.